Most Forgiving Irons Last 10 Years; By Sportic Media

 If you play golf occasionally or with a low handicap, a reasonable rule of thumb to follow is to change your golf irons every four to five years, or after about 300 rounds.
 By doing this, you can stop the golf clubs from degrading to the point where it adversely affects your game.

 Let’s start by determining how much time they have left.
 The lifespan of a golf club is very long.
-There are many golfers using irons that are 10 years old, and it takes a lot to bust a club.
+Many golfers use irons that are 10 years old, and it takes a lot to bust a club.
 Therefore, it’s not as if they’re going to crumble in your hands upon impact.
 But the truth is that you’re leaving a good deal of improvement on the table if you don’t replace your irons at least every five years.

 How do you tell if your irons are worn out?